Slip length for a viscous flow over spiky surfaces: Discussion and future work

 \section{Discussion and future work}

-In summary, for a model of 3D spiky coating we derived an approximate formula for the effective slip length as a function of the pillar height, and the 2D arrangements of the pillars.
+In summary, for a model of 3D spiky coating we derived an approximate formula for the effective slip length as a function of the pillar height, and the 2D arrangements of the pillars. { For the case of unidirectional flow over the riblets without gaps the parameter $\lambda$ is a scalar.
+With the presence of the gaps in the riblets's wall the flow becomes three-dimensional and parameter $\lambda$ becomes a tensor.
+Due to apparent symmetry arguments, this tensor reduces to the two components, viz., along and across the flow.
+Our approach assumed that the two-dimensional structure of the flow is approximately preserved, so the cross-flow component of $\lambda$ is relatively small and can be disregarded. }

 There are several extensions that can easily be incorporated into the proposed model.
 For instance, there is no need to assume that riblets should have only one gap per period, since there is the formula for $\lambda_s$ for an arbitrary number of gaps per period \cite{Crowdy_2011,Skvortsov_2020}.
 This enables the analytical treatment of coatings with much more complex structures.

 Our results can also be extended for the pillars of arbitrary cross-section (i.e., different from an infinitely thin interval) provided the momentum flux through the top surface of the pillar can still be neglected.
 To this end, we can apply the following rationale.
 It is known that the Stokes force (which is proportional to the momentum flux over the surface of the pillar) is proportional to the capacitance of the object (or logcapacity in 2D) \cite{Hubbard_1993}.
-As a consequence, to translate the results of the proposed framework to arbitrary pillars, it is sufficient to find a solid interval of an equivalent logcapacity for a given pillar cross-section (note that the logcapacity of an interval is $4s$ \cite{Landkof_1972}).
-Moreover, the parameter $s$ is in the argument of logarithm, so the final result is insensitive to minor inaccuracies in estimation of the equivalent logcapacity.
+As a consequence, to translate the results of the proposed framework to arbitrary pillars, it is sufficient to find a solid interval of an equivalent logcapacity for a given pillar cross-section (e.g., the logcapacity of an ellipse with semi-axes $a$ and $b$ is $(a + b)/2$ \cite{Landkof_1972}).
+Moreover, as the parameter $s$ is in the argument of logarithm, the final result is insensitive to minor inaccuracies in estimation of the equivalent logcapacity.
 Indeed, this approximation can only hold for sparse configurations: $s/W \ll 1$.
-This approach also allows us to make informative conclusions regarding the applicability of the disk model for a coating of tall pillars (a brush).
-For instance, the effective slip length due to the momentum flux through the top surface and the side of the pillars can be characterised by the second terms (offsets) in Eqs. (\ref{EE6}), (\ref{E10}), respectively.
-By comparing these terms we arrive at the simple condition of validity of the disk model